Rujuta-B/gatsby-practice/src/projects/portrait-of-lady-on-fire.md

 ---
-title: The Dojo Coffee House
+title: Portrait of a lady on fire
-url: dojo-coffee-house
+url: french lgbtq period drama
 stack: Gatsby
 ---